This Spring be Active With Your Dog!

 Find a New Dog Park

 Sometimes, it feels good to get out of your normal routine.
 Do an online search to find dog parks around where you live.
-This will allow your pet to socialize with new furry friends, and maybe even, allow you to meet other dog lovers.
+This will allow your dog to socialize with new furry friends, and maybe even, allow you to meet other dog lovers.
+Don’t forget to bring your training treats with you!

 Create an Agility Course

 Design an obstacle course in your backyard and train your dog to complete it.
 All you need is to gather objects from your home, like cardboard boxes, garden chairs, hula hoops, pool noodles… Just use your imagination, but make sure to use objects that will not hurt your pet.
-If you have a cat, you can make an indoor course.
-That’s right!
-Even cats like obstacle courses.
 Don’t forget to have treats handy to reward your pet when they successfully complete a part of the course.
 If you don’t have enough space to create your own course, know that there’s dog agility – obstacle course races – offered at many canine clubs.

 Did you know that more than 600 campgrounds in Quebec and several campsites in Ontario allow dogs?
 What’s better than lovely walks with your best friend in a gorgeous setting?
 However, before booking, make sure to check the conditions required by the campsite.
 Also note that very few places accept cats.